As of 2022, Reddit had 52M active users, 1.7B global monthly visitors, and 100K active communities.

 The most recent estimation of Reddit’s worth was in August 2021, when it was valued at $10B.
 Interestingly, it’s a 40% increase compared to February of the same year, when Reddit was valued at just $6B.

-How much time does the average user spend on Reddit in 2022?
+How much time does the average user spend on Reddit?

 Globally, Reddit users spend an average of 15 minutes on the platform.
 That number accounts only for logged-in users, not everyone who browses Reddit without an account.

-Subreddit r/announcements and r/funny have the highest number of subscribers: 172M and 42M, respectively.
+Subreddit r/announcements and r/funny had the highest number of subscribers as of January 2023: 192M and 46.4M, respectively.
 The former subreddit is used to share official information, whereas the latter is a place to share humorous content.

 Most users (74%) visit Reddit to learn more about the topics they are interested in.
 Others (62%) go on Reddit to share opinions or learn more about products.